 15 Questions To Ask When You’re Feeling Overwhelmed

 I ran to my room, flopped down on the bed and screamed into my pillow.
 I don’t even remember what triggered it, but in that moment, I knew I was overwhelmed to my breaking point and almost past the point of no return.
-I needed a majors intervention or I was going to fall face first into a massive depressive episode.
+I needed a major intervention or I was going to fall face first into a massive depressive episode.

-Questions I ask myself when I’m overwhelmed:
+15 questions I ask myself when I’m overwhelmed:

 1. When was the last time I took a deep breath?
 When I’m overwhelmed I tend to hold my breath and a few deep breaths help me to release any tension I’m holding.